 - A locking socket is a mechanism built into the extension cord socket that keeps the device and cord securely connected.

 This highly versatile outdoor extension cord has an insulating jacket made of 100 percent thermo-plastic elastometer (TPR), a compound that provides maximum flexibility in extreme temps, between 221°F (105°C) and -94°F (-70°C).
 The jacket is also oil-resistant and more durable than standard PVC cords in harsh environments.
-Choose between a 12- or 14-gauge rating, and three lengths: 25, 50, and 100 feet.
+Choose between multiple gauge ratings and cord lengths.
 Featuring lighted plug ends for safety and visibility in darker conditions, and with a 15-amp power capacity, this cord is designed for medium to heavy-duty outdoor use, including power tools and snow blowers.

-GE’s extension cords are available in 15-, 25-, and 40-foot lengths, so you can pick the size that suits your appliance (wattage) needs and the area you’ll need to cover.
-The 25-foot cord has a 13 amps/125 volts/1625 watts power capacity that’s ideal for outdoor lighting, and it’s double insulated for durability and longevity.
-In other words, this UL-listed cord with three power outlets is sure to safely and reliably meet your outdoor power-extending needs.
+The UltraPro Indoor/ Outdoor Extension Cord offers 13 amps/125 volts/1625 watts power capacity and is double insulated for durability and longevity.
+In other words, this UL-listed cord with three power outlets can safely and reliably meet your outdoor power-extending needs.
 The cords come in black (easy to conceal) and bright orange (highly visible for added safety).